Erastuskanyatta/Streams-in-Java/index.md

 Streams are created from either collection, arrays, or an arbitrary number of objects.

 ### Prerequisites
-For this tutorial, it is advisable to have:
 1. Basic knowledge of Java programming
-1. An  `IDEA` of your choice installed.
+2. An  `IDEA` of your choice installed.
 I will be using [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 ### Table of content